rwx sandbox

 An rwx sandbox is a persistent environment that is set up using the same run definitions used for CI/CD, which also means that sandboxes benefit from the same content-based caching, resulting in fast startup of exactly the environment you need for testing.

-This means that repeated calls to rwx sandbox exec with the same combination of working directory, branch, and config file will result in the same sandbox being used, and if you call rwx sandbox start with the same combination, it will confirm whether you want to use the existing one or start a new one.
+This means that repeated calls to rwx sandbox exec with the same branch and config file will reuse the same sandbox, and if you call rwx sandbox start with the same branch and config file, it will confirm whether you want to use the existing one or start a new one.

 Sandboxes are designed to work well with coding agents that run in parallel on separate git worktrees, since each worktree will live in its own working directory and therefore can spin up its own sandbox on RWX.